GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 ### Succurro Fortunam

 **Sapphire Powder of the Insightful Alchemist**
-SuMa 15
+SuFa 25
-**R**: Touch, **D**: Sun, **T**: Ind
+**R**: Touch, **D**: Season, **T**: Ind
 **Pen:** 0, 1 charge
 This powder, crafted when needed, grants a +3 bonus to rolls for the Magic Lore Ability.
-Aydamir uses this powder to gain insight when using Vulgar Alchemy to experiment on alchemical components.
-This powder isn't useful for longer projects like potions, Aydamir needs to make a Season Duration powder to affect him long enough.
+Aydamir uses this powder to gain insight when using Vulgar Alchemy while experimenting on alchemical components, the Season duration is necessary to affect the roll done for Vulgar Alchemy.
+Sometimes he create this powder at Sun duration to find herbs and alchemical substances or to evaluate them.
+A similar powder could grant the *Puissant Magic Lore* Virtue that may also help in enriching Things of Virtue.
-*(Base 10, +1 Sun)*
+*(Base 10, +3 Season)*

 **Pastille of Combat Enhancement**
 SuFa 20